-The term bullish has also commonly been used to talk about the stock itself.
-A stock can be bullish if the sentiment towards it is generally positive or if it has been rising in value for a period of time.
+The term bullish is also commonly used to talk about individual stocks themselves.
+A stock can be called bullish if the sentiment towards it is generally positive or if it has been rising in value for a period of time.

 Or Are You a Bear?

 As with investors and stocks, a market can also be bullish or bearish.
-A bull market is generally defined as a period of consistent, overall upticks in the market, whereas a bear market is when the prices of the overall market fall.
+A bull market is generally defined as a period of consistent, overall upticks in the market, whereas a bear market is defined by a sustained decline in the prices of the when the prices of the overall market.

-The most commonly accepted metric for determining a bear market is a 20% fall from a recent peak, but there is no universal or official measurement for a bull market.
-However, a common assumption is a 20% rise in the prices of the stock market.
+The most commonly accepted metric for determining a bear market is a 20% fall from a recent peak, but there is no universal or official measurement for a bear market.
+The same is true for a bull market, which is typically defined as a 20% rise over recent lows.

 However, bear and bull markets can be cyclical, not always lasting for years at a time, and can actually be mere weeks or months in length.

 Origin of the Terms “Bull” and “Bear”

 It is said that the term “bear” came first in investing and “bull” came afterward to act as a counter.
-Regardless of which one came first, the terms bull and bear came to be from the two ways the respective animals attack.
+Regardless of which one came first, the terms bull and bear are said to have come from the two ways the respective animals attack.